University of Pennsylvania

-The University of Pennsylvania (Penn (Note: The registered trademark as the primary substitute for using the University's full name; it is part of the university's official brand.) or UPenn (Note: From The Pennsylvania Gazette: "The University's online style guide says that while Penn is the officially sanctioned term, UPenn is 'permissible ... in situations where it may help to distinguish Penn from other universities within the Commonwealth of Pennsylvania."
+The University of Pennsylvania (Penn (Note: The registered trademark as the primary substitute for using the university's full name; it is part of the university's official brand.) or UPenn (Note: From The Pennsylvania Gazette: "The University's online style guide says that while Penn is the officially sanctioned term, UPenn is 'permissible ... in situations where it may help to distinguish Penn from other universities within the Commonwealth of Pennsylvania."
 UPenn is the element used in the university's domain name.)) is a private Ivy League research university in Philadelphia, Pennsylvania, United States.
-One of nine colonial colleges, it was chartered in 1755 through the efforts of founder and first president Benjamin Franklin, who had advocated for an educational institution that trained leaders in academia, commerce, and public service.
+Chartered in 1755 by its first president Benjamin Franklin, who advocated for an educational institution that trained leaders in academia, commerce, and public service, it is one of nine colonial colleges in the country.

-The university has four undergraduate schools and 12 graduate and professional schools.
+The university has 4 undergraduate schools and 12 graduate and professional schools.
 Schools enrolling undergraduates include the College of Arts and Sciences, the School of Engineering and Applied Science, the Wharton School, and the School of Nursing.
-Among its graduate schools are its law school, whose first professor, James Wilson, helped write the U.S. Constitution; and its medical school, the first in North America.
+Among its graduate schools are its law school, whose first professor, James Wilson, helped write the U.S. Constitution, and its medical school, the first in North America.